 Monastery of St. Joseph

-In bringing Divine Intimacy back to print, Baronius Press has kept the liturgical calendar that its meditations originally followed.
-This is the calendar of what is now known as the “Extraordinary Form of the Roman Rite”, also known as the Traditional Latin Mass.
-In its current form, this calendar was last revised in 1962.
+In Divine Intimacy, Baronius Press has kept the liturgical calendar which the meditations originally followed.
+This is the pre-Vatican II Roman liturgical calendar, whose last revision is found in the 1962 Missal, or what is now known as the “Extraordinary Form of the Roman Rite”.

 Tigerish Waters - A semi-literate Catholic blog